tdunn891/addie-mcginty-cottage/README.md

 ### Media

-The following images of the inside of the house were obtained from [Book Robe Accomodation](http://www.bookrobeaccommodation.com.au/accommodation/3)
+Several images of the inside of the house were obtained from [Book Robe Accomodation](http://www.bookrobeaccommodation.com.au/accommodation/3)

 ### Acknowledgements

-Thank you to my father and grandmother for providing feedback.
+Thank you to my father and grandmother for providing useful feedback.

 <!-- END CREDITS -->